 - Quick-start guide, warranty information, and a few other miscellaneous papers

-It did not have any thread spools, nor did it come with fabric, obviously.
-It did have everything else that I needed to get started.
-Well, except the manual, so I downloaded it here.
+It did not have any thread spools, nor did it come with fabric.
+It did have everything else that I needed to get started except for the manual, so I downloaded it here.

 Quick Singer 4423 Sewing Machine Review of Features